forresst/forresst.github.com/_posts/2012-06-22-Make-a-list-jQuery-Mobile-sortable-by-drag-and-drop.md

 I did not want to reinvent the wheel, so I pick the code for public libraries to achieve a result that runs on Android 4 on my Nexus S with the Android browser.
 Your feedback on other smartphones, on other browsers am interested.
 A small return on my twitter account (@ forresst17) will be appreciated.
 I would point your feedback on this post.

+Tested and approved on:

+* Nexus S with Android 4.0 (my smartphone)

+* iPad2 with IOS 5.1 (Thanks Poulpator)

 I also made several positive reports on desktop browsers:

 * Chrome 12